PrajwalPrabhuiisc/Image-processing-assignments/README.md

 where 𝛾𝐻, 𝛾𝐿 and 𝐷0 are the parameters that you need to adjust through experimentation.
 This was done using Homomorphic filtering.py

-5.Mitigate the noise in the image noisy.tif by filtering it with a square averaging mask of sizes 5,10 and 15.
+5.a.
+Mitigate the noise in the image noisy.tif by filtering it with a square averaging mask of sizes 5,10 and 15.
 What do you notice with increasing mask size.

 b.
 Use high boost filtering to sharpen the denoised image from part a.
 Choose the scaling constant for the high pass component that minimizes the mean squared error between the sharpened image and the image characters.tif.
 This was done using Spatial domain filtering.py

 6. Generate a 𝑀×𝑁 sinusoidal image sin(2𝜋𝑢0𝑚/𝑀+2𝜋𝑣0𝑛/𝑁) for 𝑀=𝑁=1001, 𝑢0=100